 - Foot Protection

-Foot Protection Safety shoes or other specialized foot protection are generally not required for most laboratory operations.
-However, footwear that completely covers the skin of the feet must be worn whenever chemicals are being used.
-Perforated shoes, sandals, fabric shoes or cloth athletic shoes must not be worn in laboratories.
-They offer no barrier between the laboratory workers and chemicals or broken glass.
-Leather shoes or equivalent (chemically resistent shoes) with slip-resistant soles are required.
+Safety shoes or other specialized foot protection are generally not required for most laboratory operations.
+However, shoes must cover the entire foot.
+Open toed shoes and sandals are inappropriate footwear in laboratories.
+Fabric and athletic shoes offer little or no protection from chemical spills.
+Leather shoes or equivalent (chemically resistant shoes) with slip-resistant soles are required.
 Shoes may have to be discarded if contaminated with a hazardous material.